Evrid/Oil-painting-stroke-generation/README.md

 %you can also reduce the color of your image first

-output will be in the 'text.txt' with [x-tipX, y-tipY, x+tipX, y+tipY, GotR, GotG, GotB, UseR, UseG, UseB]
+output will be in the 'text.txt' with [StartPointX, StartPointY, EndPointX, EndPointY, GotR, GotG, GotB, UseR, UseG, UseB]